grafana/grizzly/docs/content/authentication.md

 docs](https://grafana.com/docs/grafana/latest/http_api/auth/) for more info.

 ## Grafana Cloud Prometheus
-To interact with Grafana Cloud Prometheus, you must have the `cortextool` binary available on your path (download it [here](https://github.com/grafana/cortex-tools/releases)), and must have these environment variables set:
+To interact with Grafana Cloud Prometheus, you must have these environment variables set:

 | Name | Description | Required |
 | --- | --- | --- |